Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{2}, we present the general formalism for calculating the intrinsic anomalous electric, thermoelectric, and thermal Hall conductivities.
+In Section~\ref{2}, we present the general formalism for calculating the intrinsic anomalous thermoelectric and thermal Hall conductivities.
 In Section~\ref{3}, we derive the low-temperature expansions of the corresponding Hall transport coefficients using the Sommerfeld expansion.
-Section~\ref{4} introduces the model Hamiltonian for $d$-wave altermagnets within the framework of Floquet theory.
-Numerical results are presented in Section~\ref{5}.
-Finally, Section~\ref{6} summarizes our main conclusions.
+Section~\ref{4} introduces the Floquet Hamiltonian for a $d$-wave altermagnet.
+In Section~\ref{5}, we analytically derive the Berry curvature within a lattice regularization and analyze the associated Chern number.
+Numerical results are presented in Section~\ref{6}.
+In Section~\ref{7}, we discuss the experimental measurement.
+Finally, Section~\ref{8} summarizes the main conclusions.